-The paper, “A global multi-hazard risk analysis of road and railway” is the first of its kind in terms of quantifying the global risks of multiple natural hazards on road and rail infrastructure.
-Natural hazards here include hurricanes, earthquakes, tropical cyclones and surface, river and coastal flooding (“Dr Elco Koks wins,” 2019).
+The paper “A global multi-hazard risk analysis of road and railway” is the first of its kind to quantify the global risks of multiple natural hazards on road and rail infrastructure.
+Natural hazards here include hurricanes, earthquakes, tropical cyclones, and surface, river, and coastal flooding (Dr Elco Koks Wins, 2019).

-The study that Koks, et al. (2019) conducted talks about how transportation is the backbone in any prosperous economy and its role in providing access to markets, job creation, and social services, among many others.
-But transportation around the world is increasingly exposed and at risk to multiple natural hazards and thus any services or opportunities – which is a lot, that the transportation infrastructure provides is under threat.
+The study that Koks et al. (2019) conducted discusses how transportation is the backbone of any prosperous economy and its role in providing access to markets, job creation, and social services, among many others.
+However, transportation around the world is increasingly exposed and at risk to multiple natural hazards, and thus, any services or opportunities—which are many—that the transportation infrastructure provides are under threat.

-Koks, et al. (2019) used the latest road and railway asset data through OpenStreetMap (OSM) and state-of-the-art global hazard maps as a source of transport infrastructure data and global risk assessment.
+Koks et al. (2019) used the latest road and railway asset data through OpenStreetMap (OSM) and state-of-the-art global hazard maps to source transport infrastructure data and global risk assessment.

-• 27% of all global road and railway assets are exposed to at least one hazards and 7.5% of all assets are exposed to at least 1 in 100-year flooding.
+- 27% of all global road and railway assets are exposed to at least one hazard, and 7.5% of all assets are exposed to at least 1 in 100-year flooding.

-• Spending 2% of the road value for better road design will produce a positive return for 60% of the roads that are exposed to at least one flood event, and over 80% of the primary and secondary roads in upper-middle-income countries, and tertiary roads in lower and middle-income countries.
+- Spending 2% of the road value for better road design will produce a positive return for 60% of the roads that are exposed to at least one flood event, over 80% of the primary and secondary roads in upper-middle-income countries, and tertiary roads in lower and middle-income countries.

-• Multiple studies show an upward trend in flooding, and flood hazards constitute 89% of the risk in transportation infrastructure, hence, countries should improve transport planning by including risk information and improving the protection of their most vulnerable and critical assets.
-As the economic and social benefits from doing so will go beyond direct infrastructure damage like impacts on supply chains and production and many others.
+- Multiple studies show an upward trend in flooding, and flood hazards constitute 89% of the risk in transportation infrastructure.
+Hence, countries should improve transport planning by including risk information and improving the protection of their most vulnerable and critical assets.
+The economic and social benefits from doing so will go beyond direct infrastructure damage, like impacts on supply chains and production, and many others.

 Some highlights of the study: